parsh96/docker-ci-cd/README.md

 	docker service create --network ucp-hrm --name tweet-to-us --mode replicated --replicas 2 --label com.docker.ucp.mesh.http.80="external_route=http://tweet.app.example.com/,internal_port=80" --constraint 'node.platform.os==linux' dtr.example.com:12443/RepoOwner/tweet-to-us-hrm:b1

-You can also do this from the UCP

-Make sure that you go to Environment Tab and enter the Label
+You can also do deployments from from the UCP portal/GUI.
+When you do a deployment from GUI, you can still provide the HRM configuration label.
+IN order to do so, make sure that you go to Environment Tab and enter the Label

 >Key = ```com.docker.ucp.mesh.http.80```
 >
 >Value = ```external_route=http://tweet.app.example.com/,internal_port=80```

-### Make a change and roll to production - Rolling Update
+### Make a change and roll to production

 Make changes to ```index.html``` and rebuild.